World Wars.ca - Stories about World War I / II. Visit World Wars.caInformational Site Network Informational

 This condition has led many drop-forge and manufacturing concerns

-to consider annealing as an unnecessary operation and expense.
+to consider annealing as an unnecessary opera

 In many cases the drop forging has only been heated to a low